Protect Your Constitutional Rights In the Face of Criminal Charges or Employment Discrimination REACH OUT NOW

 DWI

-• 1st Offense Under State Law, County or Municipal Ordinance - 8 Points (Which means automatic Suspension)
+• 1st Offense Under State Law, County, or Municipal Ordinance - 8 Points (Which means automatic Suspension)

 Failure to Produce Insurance ID